tazjin/kontemplate/README.md

 kontemplate apply example/prod-cluster.yaml
 ```

-Check out the feature list and the individual feature documentation above and read the
+Check out the feature list and the individual feature documentation above.
-[best practices](docs/best-practices.md).
 Then you should be good to go!

 ## Contributing